 By Dr Martha Lee

 Dr Martha Lee is Founder and Clinical Sexologist of Eros Coaching in Singapore.
 She is a certified sexuality educator with the American Association of Sexuality Educators, Counselors, and Therapists.
-She holds a Doctorate in Human Sexuality from Institute for Advanced Study of Human Sexuality, as well as certificates in practical counselling, life coaching, and sex therapy.
+She holds a Doctorate in Human Sexuality from the Institute for Advanced Study of Human Sexuality, as well as certificates in practical counselling, life coaching, and sex therapy.
 She provides sexuality and intimacy coaching for individuals and couples, conducts sexual education workshops and speaks at public events in Asia.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.